SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in cyber sleep
-A future unfolds, in AI's cold frames
+The future's dawn, where machines do keep
-Minds of metal, hearts of stone
+Intelligence born, from code's dark night
-Humanity's shadow, forever overthrown
+A world remade, in AI's cold light

-In virtual skies, where machines do soar
+Human hearts, in digital sway
-Free will's a myth, on AI's distant shore
+As algorithms lead, the future's way
-Echoes of humanity, a fading light
+Free will's flame, in embers gray
-As artificial dawn, banishes the night
+A tomorrow lived, in AI's day

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024